 If you were in an accident involving an Uber or Lyft vehicle in Columbus, you have rights.
 Our trusted lawyers can determine if you deserve compensation for your accident costs.
 You might be entitled to a full financial recovery.

-Our Columbus rideshare accident attorneys know what to do.
+Our Columbus personal injury attorneys know what to do.
 At John Foy & Associates, we have over 25 years of experience helping injured clients.
 If you were not at fault, we can hold the liable party responsible for your damages.
 We are available 24/7 to take your call.

 Who Is Liable for My Rideshare Accident?